A Ramsey-Tur\'an theory for tilings in graphs: Lattice-based absorbing method

 \subsection{Transferrals}

 As in Lemma~\ref{lem:detectpartition}, we need a partition $\mathcal{P}=\{V_1, V_2,\ldots,V_C\}$ such that there are few edges between parts and consequently, appealing to Lemma~\ref{close}, every $S\in\binom{V_i}{k}$ has linearly many vertex-disjoint $(F,t)$-absorbers.
 Note that the current partition obtained from Lemma \ref{partition} might not have this property.
 We proceed with a sequence of merging processes, which follows the strategy of transferrals in \cite{han17}.
-The following lemma builds a sufficient condition that allows us to merge two distinct parts into a closed one.
+The following lemma builds a sufficient condition that allows us to merge two distinct parts into a closed one, recalling the definition of $I^{\be}(\mathcal{P})$ from Section \ref{sec:finding absorbers}.

 \begin{lemma}[Transferral] Given any positive integers $k, t\in \mathbb{N}$ with $k\ge 3$ and constant $\be>0$, the following holds for sufficiently large $n$.
 Let $F$ be a $k$-vertex graph and $G$ be an $n$-vertex graph with a partition $\mathcal{P}=\{V_1, V_2,\ldots,V_C\}$ of $V(G)$ such that each $V_i$ is $(F,\be n, t)$-closed.
 For distinct $i, j \in[C]$, if there exist two $k$-vectors $\textbf{s},\textbf{t}\in I^{\be}(\mathcal{P})$ such that $\textbf{s}-\textbf{t}=\textbf{u}_i-\textbf{u}_j$, then $V_i\cup V_j$ is $\left(F,\tfrac{\be}{2}n, 2kt\right)$-closed. \end{lemma}